zhiyingy/zhiyingy.github.io/CChess.md

 plan to achieve: <br />
 · a UI that the player can click on the board to play Xiangqi with our solver. <br />
-· a solver that are trained using minmax to beat an amateur 50%. <br />
+· a solver that are trained using minmax to beat an amateur 80% of the time. <br />

 Hope to achieve: <br />
-Come up with a hybrid model to deal with the tradeoffs of each lock type. <br />
+Implement the solver using MonteCarlo Tree Search algorithm. <br />

-This is an analysis project, and we plan to answer the question of which lock implementation has the best performance on which machines.
-At the poster session, we want to show the performace of each lock implementation of different machines.
+At the poster session, we want to show a demo of how to play the game with our AI, and runtime comparison for making a move using different vector size.

 ### Platform Choice
 We will choose C++ for its high-performance and completeness and various existing C++ based parallel libraries.